Harrah's Resort Southern California: Hotel

 The hotel has three towers: Dive Inn (formerly Garden Tower, opened in 2002 and latest renovation in 2024), Resort Tower South (formerly Spa Tower, opened in 2004 and renovated in 2015) and Resort Tower North (opened in 2014).
 There are 662 rooms in the Resort Tower South and Dive Inn and there are 403 rooms in the Resort Tower North.

 The North and South Towers includes non-smoking and smoking Luxury rooms, as well as the La Jolla suite (2 rooms on each floor of the South Tower and the majority of the rooms on the 20th floor of the North and South Towers), 4 Coronado Suites total on each floor which includes a balcony with a table and 2 lounge chairs facing east (South Tower) and north or south (North Tower), Catalina suite which is exclusive to the renovated South Tower and features 1 king and 2 queen beds, extra space and 2 lounge chairs and a table on the private balcony facing west and the "Mayoral Suite" located on the top floor of the South Tower.
 In 2017, the resort introduced "Resort Wellness Rooms and Resort Wellness Suites" located on the 2nd floor of the North Tower which has Vitamin C infused showers, bathrobes and slippers as well as exercise equipment in each room.
 The rooms are also in close proximity to the fitness center on the 2nd floor of the South Tower.
 Dive Inn includes non-smoking and smoking Deluxe rooms with a small balcony.
 The Palomar Suite is the smallest suite in this tower while the larger Laguna and Malibu suites include a private small heated pool outside the room.
 Rooms on the first floor facing the pool also have a private balcony with lounge chairs.

 Casino

 The casino consists of 1600 slot machines and 51 tables.
 The architects for this casino were the Steelman Partners of Las Vegas, NV, providing interior and lighting design.

 Other amenities

 The resort also includes a spa and nearby Woods Valley Golf Club.

-Climate

-According to the Köppen climate classification system, Funner has a warm-summer Mediterranean climate, abbreviated "Csa" on climate maps.
-Temperatures range from 100+ degrees Fahrenheit to 32 degrees and below.

-Celebrity spokespersons

-The Rincon tribe and Harrah's management have appointed a "mayor of Funner", who is a notable celebrity, to promote the resort.
-In their role, they provide pre-recorded messages on a hotline for hotel guests and appear in television and print advertising.
-The "term" is two years.

-On May 18, 2017, Funner, California, introduced its first official mayor: David Hasselhoff.

-On May 15, 2019, Rob Riggle was announced as its second mayor.

-On May 16, 2022, Jane Lynch was announced as its third mayor.

-On May 13, 2024, Martin Short began serving as its fourth mayor.